cyprus327/Fraglib/Documentation.md

 - **v1**: The 2nd vertex.
 - **v2**: The 3rd vertex.
 - **color**: The color of the triangle.
+### DrawTriangle (void)
+Draws the outline of the specified triangle.
+Should be used over DrawPolygon if the polygon is a triangle.
+- **tri**: The triangle to draw.
+The triangle will not be projected, and the Z component of each vertex will be ignored.
+### DrawTriangle (void)
+Draws the outline of the specified triangle using the specified color.
+Should be used over DrawPolygon if the polygon is a triangle.
+- **tri**: The triangle to draw.
+The triangle will not be projected, and the Z component of each vertex will be ignored.
+- **color**: The color to draw the triangle.
 ### FillTriangle (void)
 Fills a solid triangle of specified color with specified vertices.
 Should be used over FillPolygon if the polygon is a triangle.
 - **x0**: The x coordinate of the 1st vertex.